harmvv/IOT-Manual/README.md

  ![Image that shows menu](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual.iot/Schermafbeelding%202019-10-15%20om%2014.02.42.png)

-7.Choose API key and there you go, your YouTube Data API V3 key.
+7. Choose API key and there you go, your YouTube Data API V3 key.

 8. Save this key and protect it, you should treat your key like your password.